minorua/Qgis2threejs/docs/source/ExportSettings.rst

    format <http://en.wikipedia.org/wiki/COLLADA>`__.
 It also has ability to save the texture image(s).

-   Those formats are widely supported by 3DCG softwares such as `Blender <http://www.blender.org/>`__.
+   These formats are widely supported by 3DCG softwares such as `Blender <http://www.blender.org/>`__.

 World